 As part of our 2020 strategy, we have developed a set of environmental, human rights, labour, health and safety standards framed under our Supplier Code of Conduct.
 This Code of Conduct applies to our manufacturers, their subcontractors and suppliers of inputs and raw materials.
 These minimum standards are referenced in all supplier contracts and based on international measures and regulations, including the International Labour Organization's fundamental Conventions, and the Base Code of the Ethical Trading Initiative (ETI).
 We are committed to maintaining a strong human rights due diligence system and preventing any exploitation of workers, including children, in the production of our products.
 This commitment is clearly stated in our Supplier Code of Conduct and available to view, here.

-Our own brands—Atmos&Here, Spurr, Staple Superior, Double Oak Mills, H-Wood and Dazie — are produced in 52 independent supplying factories in China (46), India (4) and Bangladesh (2) with over 8600 people employed at those factories.
+Our own brands—Atmos&Here, Spurr, Staple Superior, Double Oak Mills, Dazie and Locale — are produced in 61 independent supplying factories in China (52), India (5), Bangladesh (3) and Australia (1) with over 12,000 people employed in those locations.
 A list of all THE ICONIC's final stage factories is updated on a monthly basis and can be found here.
 Subcontracting from these facilities is not permitted without prior approval as a part of the Purchase Order Terms stated in THE ICONIC’s contract with the supplier who must commit to ensuring production takes place in the nominated approved factory.
 THE ICONIC has regular checks in place to identify unapproved subcontractors and whenever identified they are also audited.

 We hold regular third-party audits covering areas of our Code of Conduct with our first tier supplying factories, which all involve interviews with production workers.
 At least 25% of these interviews are conducted on a semi-unannounced or unannounced basis.
 These audits enable us to track the use of migrant, temporary and agency workers.
 All factories must undergo a full audit every 24 months, with follow-up third party audits in between to verify that any issues uncovered during the full audit have been rectified.